 Hi everyone, it’s Shannon and I have just returned from an 18-night trip to South Africa and Kenya!
 It is not a combination that many people do when traveling to Africa.
 But I have to say that the experiences were wildly different, so I thought I would give you some of my thoughts on the different safari and game viewing experiences in each country.

-We spent five nights near the Kruger National Park in South Africa.
-We started in the Timbavati and ended in the Singita game concession within the park.
-Within the National Park, there are rules as to the type of vehicle you can ride in and which roads you can use to view game.
+We spent 5 nights near the Kruger National Park in South Africa.
+We started in the Timbavati and ended in the Singita game concession within Kruger.
+Insider Kruger National Park, there are rules as to the type of vehicle you can ride in and which roads you can use to view game.
 If you stay in a lodge or camp within a private game concession, the rules are more lax.
-I would recommend a private game concession as you can off road and follow animals into the bush!
+I would recommend a private game concession so you can go off-road and follow animals into the bush!

-Both countries are wonderful for game viewing.
-And truly you can get so close to animals, you will never be able to look at a zoo the same way again.
+Both South Africa and Kenya are wonderful for game viewing.
+You can get so close to the animals in the wild, you will never be able to look at a zoo the same way again.

 Give me a call at 888-367-0933 if you’d like to plan your own safari adventure!
 Or, you can use our trip planner to browse South Africa vacations or Kenya safari packages.
 All the travel packages on our website are completely customizable!